 Audiences LOVE to see a magician pick the pocket of an audience helper, and you can add this very funny bit to your act in one of two ways.
 One, you can practice like crazy until you can really pick your spectator's pocket.
 Or two, you can use Tom Burgoon's Power Pickpocket gimmick.

 Made in very high quality by Magic by Gosh -- that's a clue as to how this idea works -- Not really meant as an earth-shattering mystery, but it is VERY funny.
-The sponge wallet is not very realistic looking under scrutiny, but because the act of pick-pocketing is inherently furtive, it is natural to be somewhat secretive when the wallet is pulled from the spectator's pocket.
+The sponge wallet is not very realistic looking under close scrutiny, but at typical stand-up show distance, it passes.
+And also because the act of pick-pocketing is inherently furtive, it is natural to be somewhat secretive when the wallet is pulled from the spectator's pocket.
 So the audience never gets that good a look.

-These sell for about $$13-16 usually, but I don't want to pick your pocket too much!!
+I have seen these sell for $13-15 usually, but I don't want to pick your pocket too much!!
 So here ya go! get it here for less!

 Brand new, with instructions.